-Enqvist’s research explores on people’s relationship to the rest of nature, focusing on values, perceptions and actions to protect, conserve and restore ecosystems and natural resources.
+Enqvist’s research explores people’s relationship to the rest of nature, focusing on values, perceptions and actions to protect, conserve and restore ecosystems and natural resources.
 He is currently funded by VR (the Swedish Research Council) to investigate how the recent drought in Cape Town, South Africa, affected people’s awareness of and behaviour in response to water scarcity.
 Justice and inequality are important aspects of this work, and Enqvist collaborates directly with various community-based groups and local and international NGOs involved with social as well as environmental issues.

-Enqvist is also actively involves with Stockholm Resilience Centre’s Biosphere Stewardship Stream and its investigations of the interplay between care, knowledge and agency in stewardship and pro-environmental behaviour.
+Enqvist is also actively involved with Stockholm Resilience Centre’s Biosphere Stewardship Stream and its investigations of the interplay between care, knowledge and agency in stewardship and pro-environmental behaviour.
 This includes discussions around actions from local to global scales, involving indigenous knowledge systems, social movements, and public-private-civic efforts to collaborate.
 Enqvist’s research zooms in on aspects of informality in urban contexts, where cities that grow beyond the planning and management capacities of formal authorities present important challenges and opportunities for environmental governance.

 Enqvist earned his PhD at SRC in October 2017.
 His thesis explored the concept of stewardship through case studies of civic engagement in urban ecosystem management in Bangalore, India and New York, USA.
 This work demonstrated different methodological approaches to studying three main dimensions of stewardship: care, knowledge and agency.